-- You’ll need to find a good position for your device.
+You’ll need to find a good position for your device.
 A laptop probably needs to be at about the same height as the piano keyboard.
 I normally use a good sturdy music stand, but, in the spirit of make-do-and-mend, even an ironing board would do!

-- Position the camera so that it shows your face and hands, and make sure the piano keyboard is visible too.
-The room wants to be well lit, and don’t have a window in the picture as during the day, this will create a kind of halo effect.
+Position the camera so that it shows your face and hands, and make sure the piano keyboard is visible too.
+The room needs to be well lit, and don’t have a window in the picture as during the day, this will create a kind of halo effect.
 Ideally, your screen should look something like this:

-- Students up to the age of 18 must have their lesson using a responsible adult’s account, and under their supervision.
+Students up to the age of 18 must have their lesson using a responsible adult’s account, and under their supervision.
 Younger learners will need an adult to assist in a practical way during the lessons; pointing to notes on the page, or keys on the keyboard, for example.

-- Either at the beginning or the end of the lesson, I will send you a link requesting payment.
+At the end of the lesson, I will send you a link requesting payment.
 All you have to do is enter your card details.